DataGrid AI

 In this article, we cover how to set the permissions that come with DataGrid AI, how to populate DataGrid pins in the mobile app, converting DataGrid pins into leads, and utilizing DataGrid Areas in the mobile app.

-TIP: DataGrid AI is an add-on that may or may not be apart of your current plan.
+Tip: DataGrid AI is an add-on that may or may not be apart of your current plan.
 Contact our Support team if you're interested in adding DataGrid AI to your plan.

-NOTE: Some examples in this article are only available to users whose role has certain permissions enabled.
+Note: Some examples in this article are only available to users whose role has certain permissions enabled.

 Part 1: DataGrid AI Permissions